-A. If the student is found not responsible for the charges, he or she may return to the University immediately.
+A. If the student is found not responsible for the charges, they can return to the University immediately.
 If the student is found responsible, eligibility to return depends on the student’s sanction and the outcome of the appeal process (if the student chooses to appeal).
-A student who has been suspended should contact the academic services department at his or her college to discuss the re-enrollment process.
+A student who has been suspended should contact an academic advisor to discuss the re-enrollment process.

 Residence Life Concerns

-A. The student should notify the employer that he or she will not be able to report to work as scheduled.
+A. The student should notify the employer that they will be unable to report to work as scheduled.
 The Office of Student Conduct can contact the employer if the student requests it.
 No information about the alleged violation will be released.

 A. The student should contact the Office of Financial Aid as quickly as possible.
 The amount of money owed the University or to be refunded to the student is calculated by the day, so any delay may result in a financial loss for the student.

-Q. If the student is not a U.S. citizen, how will the interim suspension affect his or her immigration status?
+Q. If the student is not a U.S. citizen, how will the Interim Suspension affect their immigration status?

-A. The student should notify the Center for Global Services of a possible suspension as soon as possible.
-If a student provides advance notice and is suspended, he or she will receive a 15 day grace period before being considered “out of status” and subject to legal action.
+A. The student should notify the Center for Global Services of the Interim Suspension immediately.
+If a student provides advance notice and is suspended, they may be eligible to receive a 15-day grace period before being considered “out of status” and subject to legal action.
 Students who provide no prior notice of a pending disciplinary action receive no grace period and are subject to immediate legal action.

-With advance notice, the student’s international student adviser can assist the student in making plans for the future, such as a transfer to another school.
+With advance notice, the student’s international student advisor can assist them in making plans for the future, such as a transfer to another institution.

-A. If a student participates in a varsity sport, he or she should immediately notify his or her coach of the suspension.
-The student cannot participate in athletic activities while on interim suspension.
-If the student is eventually found responsible for the charges, his or her athletic eligibility may be affected.
-The student should discuss these matters with the team coach, athletic director or other appropriate personnel from the Athletics Department.
+A. A student athlete should immediately notify their coach of the Interim Suspension.
+The student cannot participate in athletic activities while on Interim Suspension.
+If the student is eventually found responsible for the charges, their athletic eligibility may be affected.
+The student should discuss these matters with the team coach, athletic director, or other appropriate Athletics personnel.

-If the student chooses to withdraw, the University cannot backdate the withdrawal to the beginning of the semester if the student actively participated in his or her sport during that semester.
+If the student chooses to withdraw, the University cannot backdate the withdrawal to the beginning of the semester if the student actively participated in their sport during that semester.